Hey all. I’m Nike from [DnT] and this is my guide for the updated warrior build for dungeons and fractals.

 Gear and Consumables:

 For consumables, I encourage you to use one of the Curry Butternut Squash Soup for DPS, or Dragon’s Breath Bun if you are on a budget in speed runs.
 As always, you should use the dungeon specific potion for whatever instance you are in.
+For absolute top DPS in the Axe builds, use Bowl of Seaweed Salad and constantly strafe back and forth to gain the 10% base damage modifier.
+Properly utilizing the Seaweed Salad will be the best DPS option possible.
+Unfortunately, in the Greatsword build your biggest attack skill roots you and you cannot take advantage of it.
+Another good food option is a Plate of Trufflesteak which works out to be nearly as good as Sweet and Spicey Butternut Squash Soup for a fraction of the price.

 For casual dungeons or fractals, I still recommend Omnomberry Pies/Ghosts/Candied Dragon Rolls.
 These are very good against bosses with conditions or Retaliation, and especially when you use Scholar Runes and preserving your hit points is of importance.
 I also find these very useful in Fractals where the splash damage from trash mobs make taking some damage inevitable and it is highly beneficial to utilize the extra healing.